 Your lock icon however will be shown with a light grey color.
 The reason is, that you have to enter a recipient first, for whom you have a public key, before you can encrypt a message.
 So for our test, enter your own email address in the "To:" field (the same that you use to send emails from).
 After that, you'll notice that your lock icon will change its color to a dark grey.

+And now...
+SEND!
 You'll be asked for your passphrase, in order to sign the message.
-After a short moment, you should receive your own mail and you'll see that it is encrypted and signed.
-You'll see a closed lock, which means that the message was encrypted and since you can read the mail-content it has already been successfully been decrypted for you.
+Allow a short moment until the mail is delivered to yourself.
+You'll see that it is encrypted and signed: it shows a closed lock, indicating that the message was encrypted and since you can read the mail-content it has been successfully decrypted for you.
 If there is no lock at all, it means that the message wasn't encrypted.